ccjensen/wedding/source/calendar/index.markdown

 10:15am - meet at the Monterosso train station (train leaves at 10:30 arrives in Manarola at 10:45 and Riomaggiore at 1050).
 11am - meet at the beginning of the trail in either Manarola or Riomaggiore and begin the walk.
 ***
-June 19, 2013 --- 4:30pm (16:30)
+June 19, 2013 --- 5:30pm (17:30)
-**Meet and Greet** hosted by Joan Jensen and Margaret Beaubien 4:30pm - Appetizers and Aperitifs at the piazza in Vernazza (restaurant to be determined) You can choose your method of transportation:
+**Meet and Greet** hosted by Joan Jensen and Margaret Beaubien 5:30pm - Appetizers and Aperitifs at the piazza in Vernazza (restaurant to be determined) You can choose your method of transportation:
-Train €1 (Meet at Monterosso train station at 4:10 (last train to arrive in time departs: 4:18 / arrives: 4:23)
-Ferry €5 (Meet at Monterosso harbor at....TBD)
+Train €1 (Meet at Monterosso train station at 5:00 Ferry €5 (Meet at Monterosso harbor at....TBD)
 ***
 June 20, 2013